 The process of registration of a publication starts after the verification of a title.
 After the title verification, an intending publisher is required to submit a declaration duly authenticated by the concerned DM along with a copy of the first issue published within specified days after authentication of declaration as per the Act and an affidavit for noforeign tie-up.
 After ascertaining that the publication has been printed and published in conformity with the various provisions of the PRB Act, 1867 and the rules made there under, a registration number is allotted to the newspaper/periodical and entries made in the register of RNI.
-The certificate of registration (CR) is then issued to the publisher by the Press Registrar.
-A total of 5,423 Registration Certificates were issued by RNI during 2015-16 in fresh cases.
+The Certificate of Registration (CR) is then issued to the publisher by the Press Registrar.
+A total of 4,143 Registration Certificates have been issued by RNI during 2016-17 in fresh cases.